Ali Raza

 1. Grazing vs. Fed Animals

-Scholars agree that Zakat is obligatory only on grazing animals unless they are kept for trade.
+Scholars agree that Zakat is obligatory only on grazing camels, cattle, goats, and sheep unless they are kept for trade.

 2. Working Animals